 The current Galway County Development Plan incorporates the Record of Protected Structures, which protects structures which are considered to be of special architectural, historical, archaeological, artistic, cultural, scientific, social, technical interest or value.
-A statutory framework for protecting, managing and enhancing historic towns is set out in the Planning and Development Act 2000, (as amended).
+A statutory framework for protecting, managing and enhancing historic towns is set out in the Planning and Development Act 2000 (as amended).
 The inclusion of a structure on the RPS does not preclude appropriate use or development.
-There are a number of protected structures located within the Headford Plan area, examples includes St. Mary's Church and St. John the Baptist Church.
+There are a number of protected structures located within Portumna plan area, examples include Williams Foodstore and Bakery on Abbey Street and the former Courthouse building on Clonfert Avenue.
 Planning permission must be obtained before significant works which would materially alter the character of a protected structure can be carried out.
-Refer to the Record of Protected Structures which forms part of the current Galway County Development Plan.
+Refer to the Record of Protected Structures which form part of the current Galway County Development Plan.